fragcolor-xyz/crdt-lite/README.md

 ## External Version Tracking

-**External version tracking** in CRDT-Lite is designed to be managed by the users of the library.
-This means that while CRDT-Lite provides the mechanisms for tracking versions, it does not store or manage these versions internally.
+External version tracking in CRDT-Lite is designed to be managed by the users of the library.
 Users are responsible for maintaining and persisting the following version information:

-1. **Last Version Integrated from Remote (`last_remote_version`):** Tracks the highest `db_version` received from a specific remote node.
+1. **Last Version Integrated from Remote (`last_db_version`):** Tracks the highest `db_version` received from a specific remote node.
-2. **Last Local Version at Integration (`last_local_version_at_remote_integration`):** Records the local `db_version` when the last set of remote changes was integrated.

-**Important:** CRDT-Lite does not handle the storage or retrieval of these version numbers.
-Users must implement their own storage solutions (e.g., databases, files, in-memory structures) to persist and manage these version tracking values.
-This external management allows for flexibility in how synchronization state is maintained across different environments and use cases.
+The `sync_nodes` function updates `last_db_version` based on the maximum `db_version` in the changes being synchronized.

 ## Design Considerations